Putnam Mun Oppo Announces Monthly Dividend of $0.04 (NYSE:PMO)

-Putnam Mun Oppo (NYSE:PMO – Get Free Report) announced a monthly dividend on Monday, February 23rd.
-Stockholders of record on Thursday, April 23rd will be paid a dividend of 0.0393 per share by the financial services provider on Thursday, April 30th.
-This represents a c) annualized dividend and a dividend yield of 4.4%.
-The ex-dividend date is Thursday, April 23rd.
+Putnam Mun Oppo (NYSE:PMO – Get Free Report) declared a monthly dividend on Monday, February 23rd.
+Shareholders of record on Thursday, May 21st will be given a dividend of 0.0393 per share by the financial services provider on Friday, May 29th.
+This represents a c) dividend on an annualized basis and a yield of 4.4%.
+The ex-dividend date of this dividend is Thursday, May 21st.

 Putnam Mun Oppo Stock Performance